 The principal activity of the Company in the course of the period was exploration for oil and gas in the Beetaloo Sub-basin, Northern Territory, Australia.

 Financial results

-The net income after income tax attributable to members of the Company for the year ended 31 December 2019 was \$6,000 (2018: loss of \$74,000).
+The net income after income tax attributable to members of the Company for the year ended 31 December 2020 was \$45,000 (2019: income of \$6,000).

 Dividends